 3. Keep track of all your wage records, including all bonuses.
 If you have not done so prior to being injured, gather all your wage records immediately.

 4. Make sure you treat with the doctor of your choosing.
-Do not treat with a doctor recommended by the insurance company.
+Do not treat with a doctor recommended by the insurance company or on a list provided by the insurance company.
 You are entitled to the doctor of your choice.
-I would suggest going to the best doctor close to your home.
+I would suggest going to the best doctor you can find close to your home.
+Look for doctors who are board-certified.

 5. Make a list of all who witnessed your injury.
 Include his or her home and cellular numbers, addresses and e-mails.
 It is not uncommon to have difficulty finding these witnesses once you are back in the U.S.